1992–93 Vancouver Canucks season

 The 1992–93 Vancouver Canucks season was the Canucks' 23rd NHL season.

-Summary
+Offseason

 On September 21, Jim Robson, who had called Canucks play-by-play action since their WHL days, was given the Foster Hewitt Memorial Award for excellence in hockey broadcasting and inducted into the Hockey Hall of Fame.
 The Canucks were looking to build on the successes of the previous season, but they would have to do so without their top line centre.
 Instead of re-signing with the Canucks and having Sovintersport (the governing sports body in the former Soviet Union) continue to draw a portion of his salary, Igor Larionov decided to play the year in Lugano, Switzerland, and then return to the NHL the following season.
 With the loss of Larionov, more production would be hoped for from Petr Nedved, who was entering his third NHL season.